Damocles-fr/PPJF/README.md

 - Run `PotPlayerMini64.reg` and confirm changes.
 - You may need to re-run PotPlayerMini64.reg after major Potplayer Updates.
-- You can test if it works now.
 - The next steps are optional, but I recommend checking them out for quality-of-life improvements
+- You can test if it works already.

 ### 7. Optional : Preserving User login and settings in the browser